LucasDelfino92/morrowindsharp/mw2.md

 - Set *Auto-select search bar* to None.
 I found this option to be particularly annoying as I would accidentally press one of my movement keys after opening the menu, and suddenly one of my search bars would be filtered.
 - (Optional) Set *Use verbose buttons instead of icons for inventory filtering?* to No.
 - (Optional) Set *Use search bars?* to No.

+**Weapon Sheathing**
+Exclusions
+- Click *Plugins*, and click *animated_morrowind - merged.esp*.
+This will move the plugin to the *Blocked* list.
+  - This will avoid issues between both mods where Animated Morrowind Merged's NPCs would sometimes refuse to use items alongside their animations.

 ### Mod keybindings